trueos/trueos-docs/trueos-handbook/support.rst

 a shortcut key.
 Be careful not to duplicate hot keys or shortcut keys.
-Every key in a menu and submenu should have a key assigned for ease of use and accessibility. :numref:`Table %s <shortcuts>` and :numref:`Table &s <hotkeys>` summarize the commonly used shortcut and hot keys.
+Every key in a menu and submenu should have a key assigned for ease of use and accessibility. :numref:`Table %s <shortcuts>` and :numref:`Table %s <hotkeys>` summarize the commonly used shortcut and hot keys.

 .. _shortcuts: